 My current four layer system showing the following:

 These days the average hiker is swamped with choice but put simply your fabric choice comes down to natural or synthetic garments.
 Natural garments tend to be Merino wool based but can also be silk or even bamboo although these materials are not as commonly used.
 Merino wool used in today’s garments doesn’t tend to have that itchy feeling like the woollen sweater that grandma knitted for you.
-Common brands available on the Australian market include Wilderness Wear, Icebreaker and Smartwool.
+Common brands available on the Australian market include Wilderness Wear, Ottie Merino, Icebreaker and Smartwool.

 Wool based garments have the advantage of being a natural resource, are reasonably impervious to body odour so you can wear it day after day and not stink (as badly at least).
 They are relatively soft and comfortable against the skin, can also absorb a fair amount of moisture, drawing perspiration away from your skin, and still insulate you at the same time.
 Wool also insulates you from the effects of heat.